Frontal sinus: Fractures

 Frontal sinus fractures occur from trauma to the part of the frontal bone that overlies the sinus, often from motor vehicle accidents and falls.
 The hallmarks of a frontal sinus fracture is a frontal depression in the anterior table of the bone.
 Additionally, clear fluid leaking from the nose may indicate that fractures to the posterior table have torn into the dura mater, creating a cerebrospinal fluid leak.

 Goals in management are to protect the intracranial structure, control any existing CSF leakage, prevent late complications, and aesthetically correct the deformity caused, if any.
 In anterior table fractures, if the table is minimally displaced, there will be no treatment necessary, only observation.
 If largely displaced, the correction is open reduction and internal fixation.
 If inhibiting the nasofrontal outflow tract, procedure is to undergo open reduction and internal fixation of the anterior table and osteoplastic flap with obliteration.

-In posterior table fractures, a nondiplaced fracture with no CSF leak will only be observed.
+In posterior table fractures, a non-displaced fracture with no CSF leak will only be observed.
 Those with a CSF leak will undergo sinus exploration if the CSF leak is not internally resolved within 4 to 7 days.
 With more dramatic displacements, sinus exploration will be required to determine the required level of cranialization, obliteration, and reparation to the dura.